-This will be the second year of the Weatherhead Scholars Program, which launched last year.
-This program offers twenty-one visiting faculty, postdoctoral researchers, and experienced practitioners the prospect of spending up to one academic year at Harvard.
-Though the in-person component will not occur this year, participating scholars still have the opportunity to get involved in the new research clusters and engage with the Center community.
+This will be the fourth year of the Weatherhead Scholars Program.
+This program normally offers more than two dozen visiting faculty, postdoctoral researchers, and experienced practitioners the prospect of spending up to one academic year at Harvard.
+Though the in-person component will not occur this year, participating scholars still have the opportunity to get involved in the research clusters and engage with the Center community.

-Numerous other ongoing programs, projects, and conferences complete the range of research activities underway at the Weatherhead Center, though events will be more limited this year.
+Numerous ongoing programs, projects, and conferences complete the range of research activities underway at the Weatherhead Center, though events will be more limited this year.
 However, our regular seminars, organized by many intellectual partners on a wide range of topics, will continue.
 These are the core elements of our research support, and they are critical to our mission.

-I hope you will enjoy joining the activities of the Weatherhead Center this coming 2018–2019 academic year.
-I warmly invite you to get involved in all our events and activities, and to explore our publications—including our newly revamped research hub, Epicenter, where you will find original blog posts, podcast episodes, and multimedia projects featuring the work of Center affiliates.
+Despite the physical distancing, I hope you will enjoy the activities of the Weatherhead Center this coming 2020–2021 academic year.
+I warmly invite you to get involved in our online events and activities, and to explore our publications—including our newly revamped research hub, Epicenter, where you will find original blog posts, podcast episodes, and multimedia projects featuring the work of Center affiliates.
 Stay connected to Center events and news by following us on Twitter and Facebook.

 Director, Weatherhead Center